Shahil-Ahamad-dev/Speech/README.md

 - It improves **productivity** by reducing repetitive work.
 - It encourages **code sharing and reuse**, so you can avoid duplication and focus on building new features.
 - It supports **scalable development**, making it easy to grow your projects over time.
 - And it significantly **reduces build and test times**, allowing your team to deliver high-quality software faster.

+Overall, Nx Workspace improves productivity by automating repetitive tasks, encourages better collaboration through reusable code, ensures your project can grow smoothly, and saves time on builds and tests, helping your team work smarter and deliver results quicker.

 ---